 Classroom Differentiation.
 At Montlake Elementary, we have high expectations for all students, and we know that each will be challenged by the rigor and depth of our curriculum.
 To that end, Montlake follows an inclusion model in which teachers differentiate instruction for all students.
 Current research shows that inclusion is generally best educational practice for all learners, including advanced learners, especially in math.

 An inclusion model is also consistent with the Seattle Public Schools' Strategic Plan focus on "undoing legacies of racism in public education."
 The following are various strategies we use to meet the needs of all learners, including those identified as advanced either by their teachers or district testing.

 ALO Math Strategies.
-Montlake is operating under a waiver from Seattle Public Schools to utilize the en-Vision Math 2020 curriculum, which builds conceptual understanding through a combination of problem-based and visual learning strategies.
+Montlake utilizes the enVision Math 2020 curriculum, which builds conceptual understanding through a combination of problem-based and visual learning strategies.
 Teachers implement differentiated instruction in varied groups: whole class, small group, partners, and individual.
 Listed below are instructional strategies used at Montlake (note that not every strategy will be used in every classroom):